 For any individual within the educational or health care community today, understanding the dimensions of culture within the framework of cultural humility, sustainability, and equity, is a critical skill for providing high quality education and care for all communities.

-In this workshop, you’ll receive a general overview and rationale for the importance of promoting diversity and cultural competence in schools.
-You’ll address issues related specifically to race, ethnicity, gender, class and ability—and how these can be intersectional within individuals or groups.
-You’ll learn the skills you need to become a culturally competent leader, educator or advocate.
+In this workshop, you’ll receive a general overview and rationale for the importance of promoting provision of services embedded within diversity, inclusion, & equity perspective.
+You will learn the guiding principles of cultural humility, sustainability and equity and the specific knowledge and skills critical for serving all communities within education and health care.
+You will also be able to analyze and develop plans for changing inequitable outcomes from a deeper understanding of systemic inequities, professional standards, and epistemological biases related specifically to race, ethnicity, gender, class and ability—and how these structures can be intersectional within individuals or groups.
+You’ll learn the skills you need to become a culturally responsive leader, heath care professional, educator or advocate.

 Can be taken individually or as part of the Diversity Certificate Program.

 - Principals, Teachers, Teacher Assistants and Aides, Pre-K through College

 - Individuals in the Public Health, Nursing, Counseling, and Medical Fields

 - First Responders, Law Enforcement, Emergency Management Personnel

 - Social Development Advocates

 - Any individual in the business, education, social work, and civil society communities.